Ryandls/ryandls/readme.md

 - I am interested in studying TypeScript and React Native.
 - I have knowledge of html and css.

-- Fun fact: The more I get angry programming, the more I want to program, why nothing compares to such satisfaction when it works out.

 How to reach me: LinkedIn and email: